US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

     value: rg-dapr-youruniqueid123
     ```

+    Copy the resource group as you'll use in the next command.

-1. Take note of the resource group name.
-You're now ready to create all the Azure resources under that resource group.
-To do that, run the following Azure CLI command:
+1. You'll now create the required Azure resources inside the new resource group with the following Azure CLI command.

     ```shell
     az deployment group create --resource-group "rg-dapr-youruniqueid123" --template-file main.bicep --parameters ./main.parameters.json --query "properties.outputs" --output yaml
     ```

+    > [!NOTE]
-    **NOTE**: This is a long-running command and may take several minutes.
-You're encouraged to jump to the next lab while the command is creating all the Azure resources.
+    > Creating the resources can take some time.
+You're encouraged to jump to the **Assignment 01** while the command executes.

-    In the outputs for this command, you will find the name of the various Azure resources that have been created.
-    You will need these to configure your Dapr services.
+    Upon completion, the command will output information about the newly-created Azure resources:

     ```yaml
     aksFQDN: